August 1922

 Dooley (2017a), pgs 106-107

-Patrick McGuigan is shot at his workplace in Belfast and dies a few days later.
+A Catholic labourer, Patrick McGuigan, is shot at his workplace in Belfast and dies a few days later.

 RIC Constable Thomas Ikin commits suicide.